Membership on the Citizens’ Housing Commission:

 Who can be a member?

 Membership is intended to come from all areas of the city.
 To help provide for this broad representation, a map was created to show seven geographic areas (based on U.S. Census tracts), each of which has approximately the same number of people.
 Each area (or “zone”) will be assigned by the Council President to have one City Council person who will select two residents from her/his assigned area to serve on the Housing Commission, along with one alternate.
 (The alternate would serve when the regular member from the same area is absent.
 Alternates are encouraged to attend all meetings to keep apprised of the issues but cannot vote unless doing so in lieu of an absent Commissioner from the same area.)
 In addition, after Councilmember selections have been made, the Mayor may select one member and one alternate from the remaining applications.
-Note: Preference will be given to applicants who do not currently serve on other City boards or commissions.

 The City Council has requested that the applications include, besides standard questions for city board and commission applications, specific questions about: length of time living in Edmonds; whether the person rents or owns his/her residence (recognizing that the Commission’s membership should probably include both owners and tenants), and whether the applicant is also a landlord.
 The intent is to have a diversity of members.

 Exception to Membership: An amendment (Resolution No. 1428) to the original Housing Commission Resolution was adopted May 7, 2019 stating that anyone who has served on a codified City board or commission within the last two years is not eligible to serve on the Housing Commission.
 (See question below for an explanation of codified boards and commissions.)